-The first step in helping your child get to a healthy weight is to talk with his doctor.
-Your child’s doctor can set healthy goals for weight-loss and help with monitoring and support.
+The first step in helping your child get to a healthy weight is to talk with his or her doctor.
+Your child's health care provider can set healthy goals for weight-loss and help with monitoring and support.

 Getting support from friends and family will also help your child lose weight.
 Try to get the whole family to join a weight-loss plan, even if weight loss is not the goal for everyone.
 Weight-loss plans for children focus on healthy lifestyle habits.
 All family members can benefit from having healthier lifestyles.